On this page, you’ll find all the travel companies I actually use and recommend, including several stand-out sustainable travel companies.

-While it’s not as well known as World Nomads, Travel Insurance Master is my go-to for several reasons: They offer more variety than World Nomads, and let you compare plans from different insurance providers side-by-side.
+While it’s not as well known as World Nomads, Travel Insurance Master offers more variety, and lets you compare plans from different providers side-by-side.

 Plus, if you’re not the from the US, Travel Insurance Master is more likely to give you options if World Nomads can’t.

-(And plans from one of their providers, Trawick International, are also underwritten by Nationwide, just like World Nomads’ plans, which makes it easy to compare between the two.)
+(And plans from one of their providers, Trawick International, are also underwritten by Nationwide, just like World Nomads, which makes it easy to compare between the two.)

 - Note: If Travel Insurance Master says there are no plans available for your trip, try changing the “Plan Type” on the left-hand side from “Trip Cancellation” to “No Trip Cancellation.”